Runtime Environment

 Connections

-In order to execute operations on a resource Unfurl often needs connection settings, in particular credentials for authorization.
-These settings could be passed as inputs to each operation that needs them but this can be repetitive and inflexible.
-TOSCA provides Relationship Templates which describe the properties of a relationship between two nodes.
-Unfurl uses relationship templates as a mechanism to specify the connection settings it need to connect to resources.
-It does so by adding a default_for key which indicates that the relationship template doesn’t need to be explicitly referenced in the requirements section of a node template as regular relationship templates must be, but instead is applied to any target node that matches the relationship type’s specification.
+A relationship template is treated as a connection when it has the default_for key set.
+If this key is present, it indicates that the relationship template doesn’t need to be explicitly referenced in the requirements section of a node template as regular relationship templates must be, but instead is applied to any target node that matches the relationship type’s specification.

 For example, these expressions all evaluate to the same value:

-access_key: {{ "$connections::aws::AWS_ACCESS_KEY_ID" | eval }}
+{{ "$connections::aws::AWS_ACCESS_KEY_ID" | eval }}

-access_key: {{ "$connections::AWSAccount::AWS_ACCESS_KEY_ID" | eval }}
+{{ "$connections::AWSAccount::AWS_ACCESS_KEY_ID" | eval }}

-access_key: {{ "$connections::*::AWS_ACCESS_KEY_ID" | eval }}
+{{ "$connections::*::AWS_ACCESS_KEY_ID" | eval }}

-AWS_ACCESS_KEY_ID is marked as an environment variable in the relationship’s type definition, it will also be added to the environment when the operation executed.
+In addition, because the property AWS_ACCESS_KEY_ID is marked as an environment variable in the relationship’s type definition, it will also be added to the environment when the operation executed.

 Environment Variables

-When applying these directives, Unfurl makes a copy of the current environment and applied each of its keys in the order they are declared, adding the given key and value as environment variables except keys starting with “+” and “-” will copy or remove the variable from the current into environment into the new one.
+When applying rules, Unfurl makes a copy of the current environment and applied each of its keys in the order they are declared, adding the given key and value as environment variables except keys starting with “+” and “-” will copy or remove the variable from the current into environment into the new one.
 In that case “*” and “?” are treated like filename wildcards and “!” negates the match:

-name: value # add name=value
+name: value # set name=value

 +name: # copy name into the enviroment